-After careful consideration of the terms and conditions of the proposed merger with PharmAthene, the Certificate of Incorporation Amendment, the adoption of the Incentive Plan and the Adjournment, the Board of Directors of HAQ has determined that such proposals and the transactions contemplated thereby are fair to, and in the best interests of, HAQ and its stockholders.
-Such determination with respect to the proposed Merger was based upon various factors as described in the enclosed Proxy Statement including the Board's independent analysis of PharmAthene's business, technology and future prospects, PharmAthene's management and historical investments in PharmAthene by third parties.
-No fairness opinion or valuation analysis was sought or obtained by the Board of Directors nor did the Board determine a specific value for PharmAthene.

-HAQ's initial stockholders, including all of its directors and officers and their affiliates, presently own an aggregate of approximately 19.3% of the outstanding shares of HAQ common stock which shares were purchased prior to the IPO, and all of these stockholders have agreed to vote the shares acquired prior to the IPO in accordance with the vote of the majority in interest of all other HAQ stockholders on the Merger Proposal.
-In addition, certain members of our Board of Directors have purchased an additional 250,000 shares (2.14% of the outstanding shares of common stock of HAQ) and have advised us that they intend to vote these shares in favor of the Merger.
+After careful consideration of the terms and conditions of the proposed merger with PharmAthene, the Certificate of Incorporation Amendment, the adoption of the Incentive Plan and the Adjournment, the the Board of Directors of HAQ has determined that such proposals and the transactions contemplated thereby are fair to, and in the best interests of, HAQ and its stockholders.
+Such determination with respect to the proposed Merger was based, in part, upon its negotiations with respect to the final purchase price of PharmAthene as well as various other factors as described in the enclosed Proxy Statement.
+No fairness opinion was sought or obtained by the Board of Directors in reaching its determination.
+HAQ's initial stockholders, including all of its directors and officers and their affiliates, who purchased or received shares of common stock prior to HAQ's IPO, presently own an aggregate of approximately 19.3% of the outstanding shares of HAQ common stock, and all of these stockholders have agreed to vote the shares acquired prior to the IPO in accordance with the vote of the majority in interest of all other HAQ stockholders on the Merger Proposal.
 The Board of Directors of HAQ unanimously recommends that you vote or give instruction to vote: (i) "FOR" the Merger Proposal; (ii) "FOR" the Amendment Proposal; (iii) "FOR" the Incentive Plan Proposal; and (iv) "FOR" the Adjournment Proposal, all as described in Proposals 1, 2, 3 and 4, respectively, in the attached proxy statement.